 The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual and flexible basis.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.

 Passport and Visa

 All participants will need a valid passport in order to participate in the program.
 Students must ensure that their passport is valid at least six months past the program return date.
+US Passport processing can take a few months once your passport application is received.
+If you are a US citizen interested in participating in education abroad, apply for your passport now.
+See the State Department for details and to apply.
 US passport holders will need a visa to participate in this program.
 All students must consult the Italian Embassy’s website for information about visa and other entry requirements.
 International students should meet with their International Student Advisor in the International Studies Office as part of the application process.

 Health and Safety Information